cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

 (Aurora is completely fault tollerent by design)

 ### RDS Read Replica
 Read Replicas allow you to have a read-only copy of your production database.
 This is achieved by using Asynchronous replication from the primary RDS instance to the read replica.
-You use read replicas primarily for very read-havy database workloads.
+You use read replicas primarily for very read-heavy database workloads.

 - Used for scaling, not Disaster Recovery.
 Used to increase performance.
 - Must have automatic backups turned on in order to deploy a read replica